 Splice Cream aims to "splice", or blend ways of helping others with helping oneself, and blurring the lines between the two.

 Hi, I’m Nilima Abrams.
 I created Splice Cream, LLC as the metaphorical cone that supports a variety of creative and good cause endeavors.
 These "scoops" come in different flavors, including documentary filmmaking, social entrepreneurship/cause-marketing, and various forms of writing.
 Splice Cream is currently churning up in-house projects, collaborating, and consulting for companies and NGOs, both in Vermont and elsewhere.
-See work for more on this.
+See Services for more on this.

 As kids, my brother and I devised ice cream flavors to help endangered species.
 We understood intuitively that many people do care, but need guilt-free, and ideally tasty ways to get involved (especially if they are going to go back for seconds).
 Research supports our early hunches:

 Altruism feels good, releasing the same brain chemicals as eating or sex.